 We cannot use this information to find out further personal information about you, and will not share any individual information unless required to do so by law.
 We do not use permanent cookies, which retain information past a user's current visit.

 You have a right to ask for a copy of the information we hold about you, and to request that we correct, delete, or restrict your personal data.
 You can also object to, or withdraw your permission for us to process your information, which we will do unless it is necessary for the purpose you have provided it, such as processing your donation.

-If you want to exercise any of these rights, send a description of your request (including the information you want to access, if applicable) and proof of your identity by post to our Data Protection Officer at Rape Crisis England & Wales, Suite E4 Joseph’s Well, Hanover Walk, Leeds, LS3 1AB.
-To ensure that we only provide this information to the correct person, we are unable to accept requests via email.
+If you want to exercise any of these rights, send a description of your request (including the information you want to access, if applicable) and proof of your identity for the attention of the Data Controller, Rape Crisis England & Wales, Suite E4 Joseph’s Well, Hanover Walk, Leeds, LS3 1AB

 Right to complain